mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Any member of the group can send a Remove proposal followed by a Commit message.
 The Commit message provides new entropy to all members of the group except the removed member.
-This new entropy is added to the epoch secret for the new epoch, so that it is not known to the removed member.
+This new entropy is added to the epoch secret for the new epoch so that it is not known to the removed member.
 Note that this does not necessarily imply that any member is actually allowed to evict other members; groups can enforce access control policies on top of these